xtaran/dist-detect/PITCHME.md

     * if the server uses LTS repositories

-* Bonus: Find SSH servers which still offer the known to be vulnerable SSHv1 protocol versions.
+* Bonus: Find SSH servers which still offer the vulnerable SSHv1 protocol.

 ---